Downtown Cape Coral is the latest must-see Southwest Florida vacation spot.

 Dixie Roadhouse is the most popular spot for downtown Cape Coral nightlife.

 A favorite among locals from all over Southwest Florida, Dixie Roadhouse is a country bar through and through.
-It features nightly drink specials and free line-dancing lessons, if you want to try something new.
-Check their event calendar for specific event details.
+It features nightly drink specials and free line-dancing lessons if you want to try something new.
+Shops in Downtown Cape Coral

 As you wander around downtown Cape Coral and take in the sights, you’ll find many appealing shops you’ll want to learn more about.
 These are a few to get you started: